French Independent (CEFRA2 to B1 part 1) Adult Education Tasmania

 In a relaxed, friendly and supportive atmosphere, you will have:

-• Regular revision exercises covering all the grammar learned to date
+• Regular revision covering all the grammar learned to date

 • Listening and reading exercises to enhance comprehension, vocabulary, idiomatic expressions and cultural awareness